timescale/timescaledb/src/import/README.md

 * The file that contains a copy must have the same relative path to `src/import` as the Postgres file to the `src/backend`.

-* The files are added to build in `src/CMakeFiles.txt`, that is, one level above this directory, for some obscure CMake reasons.

 * When copying multiple functions from the same file, they must have the same relative order as in the Postgres file.